 (b) Loss means a damage, loss, cost, expense or liability incurred by the person concerned however arising, including without limitation penalties, fines, and interest and including those which are prospective or contingent and those the amount of which for the time being is not ascertained or ascertainable.

-(c) Released Parties means us and our officers, directors, shareholders, agents, employees, consultants, associates, affiliates, subsidiaries, related parties, related body corporates, sponsors, and other third-party partners.
+(c) Released Parties means us and our officers, directors, shareholders, agents, employees, consultants, contractors, associates, affiliates, subsidiaries, related parties, related body corporates, sponsors, and other third-party partners.

 (i) any damage to person, property, personal injury or death;

 (iii) any matter for which we have purported to disclaim or exclude liability for under this Agreement;

 (iv) your failure to provide us with timely, accurate and complete instructions and feedback, including but not limited to prompt notice of any changed

 instructions, a change of circumstance, or facts which may be relevant to